openedx/frontend-platform/README.rst

     ...
   }

-Logs a warning if it detects a locale it doesn't expect (as defined by the supportedLocales list above), or if an expected locale is not provided.
+Logs a warning if it detects a locale it doesn't expect (as defined by the supportedLocales list in lib.js), or if an expected locale is not provided.

 **getPrimaryLanguageSubtag**

 Some of our dependencies function on primary language subtags, rather than full locales.
 This function strips a locale down to that first subtag.
 Depending on the code, this may be 2 or more characters.

 **getLocale([locale])**

-Get the locale from the cookie or, failing that, the browser setting.
+Gets the locale from the cookie or, failing that, the browser setting.

-Gracefully fall back to a more general primary language subtag or to English (en) if we don't support that language.
-Throws An error if i18n has not yet been configured.
+Falls back to a more general primary language subtag, or, if the more general language isn't one we support, to English (en).
+Throws an error if i18n has not yet been configured.

 locale (Optional): If a locale is provided, returns the closest supported locale.

 **getMessages([locale])**

-Returns messages for the provided locale, or the user's preferred locale if no argument is provided.
+Returns messages for the provided locale, or for the user's preferred locale if no argument is provided.

 **isRtl()**

 Determines if the provided locale is a right-to-left language.

 **handleRtl()**

-Handles applying the RTL stylesheet and "dir=rtl" attribute to the html tag if the current locale is a RTL language.
+If the current locale is an RTL language, adds a "dir=rtl" attribute to the html tag.

 Passthrough components from `react-intl <https://github.com/formatjs/react-intl/wiki/Components>`_.